kiwi0fruit/jats/README.md

 | 7  | +Q/⁠-⁠D       | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | +3  | +3  | +3  | +3  | -3  | -3  | -3  | -3  |
 | 8  | +Ag./⁠-⁠Bd.   | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | +3  | +3  | -3  | -3  | -3  | -3  | +3  | +3  |

-**There is a hypothesys that 8 Reinin-Khizhnyak axes are the only axes that have independent variation if we are to interpret them as factors (correcting their dependence first).**
+**There is a hypothesys that 8 Reinin-Khizhnyak axes are the only axes that have independent variation if we are to try to interpret Reinin axes as factors (correcting their dependence first).
+8 Reinin axes would have independent variation and 7 would not (and would be fully determined by 8 Reinin-Khizhnyak axes).**

 ### 11.4 Non-standard dominant Khizhnyak functions